 More modern versions were created by Swiss polymath Johann Heinrich Lambert in 1755.

 Older analog hygrometers come in various forms including hair tension hygrometers and sling psychrometers to name but a few.
-The former, as the name suggests, use animal hair (which is hygroscopic - water absorbing) to 'detect' changes in relative air humidity as the hairs length changes.
+The former, as the name suggests, uses animal hair (which is hygroscopic - water-absorbing) to 'detect' changes in relative air humidity as the hair's length changes.

 The latter uses a set of two thermometers, one moistened and one dry, that are spun in the air.
 As temperatures fluctuate above or below the freezing point of water, the 'wet' thermometer will either show a cooler temperature (if water evaporates above freezing point) or lower (if ice forms) when compared to the dry thermometer.